 ‘Revocability period’ is used on Polish market, along with ‘action period’ as well as ‘account servicer revocability period’.

 No other feedback provided.

+Feedback from DE NMPG after the call:

+In general, the revocability period is the same as the period of action in the German market.

 Action: NMPGs are requested to provide input whether there is a revocability period used in the market (for instructions submitted to the issuer/offeror) and, if so, whether event announcements by the issuer/offeror include a revocability period.